si405/BEWD_SF_6/01_Dev_Workflow/slides/slides_01.md

 ##Agenda

-*	Intros
+*	Intros (We covered this in Class Zero)
 *	What is Web Development?
+Baby don't hurt me?
 *	Bash Commands
 *	Using GitHub